aidardigital/Cyber-Security/README.md

 Information security needs to be a continuously operating management system

-Source: © Deloitte & Touche LLP and affiliated entities.
+Source: Based on © Deloitte & Touche LLP and affiliated entities (Edited).

 # Recommended Resources
 - PECB - Professional Evaluation and Certification Board (ISO/IEC)